eye-division/katehipkiss/_layeredpapercuts/palm-house-kew-gardens.md

 ---
 ### £975.00

-<br>Handcut, layered paper
+<br />Handcut, layered paper

 #### Size

-35 x 47cm framed size<br>Black frame and white mount<br>
+35 x 47cm framed size<br />Black frame and white mount<br />

-*Palm House, Kew Gardens will be exhibited at a pop up exhibition with* [*Kingfisher Art*](https://www.kingfisherart.co.uk/){: target="_blank" rel="noopener"} *in Woodstock, Oxfordshire from 11th - 26th May.
-Please contact me or the gallery for further information.*
+#### Shipping

+Free packing and postage with the UK mainland.

+If you are outside mainland UK, please contact me for a quote for shipping.

+*Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.*